The Need for Carbon

 That's the opportunity.&#x20;

-**A solver capable of executing trades against broker APIs in real time** while maintaining on-chain settlement guarantees.
-Quotes have to stream to the trader fast enough to feel native, and fills have to hedge fast enough to keep the broker side delta-neutral.
+**A solver that executes against venue APIs in real time** while maintaining on-chain settlement guarantees.
+Quotes have to stream fast enough to feel native, and fills have to hedge fast enough to keep the venue side delta-neutral.

-**A capital pool sized to support broker hedging** at trader scale, not retail-AMM scale.
-CFD margin requirements at the broker side are real.
+**A capital pool sized for real-market hedging** at trader scale, not retail-AMM scale.
+Margin requirements at the venue side are real.
 The pool that funds the solver has to be large enough that it does not become the constraint on trader fill size.

-**An execution layer that streams broker-grade quotes on-chain** instead of reconstructing prices from oracle feeds.
+**An execution layer that streams venue-grade quotes on-chain** instead of reconstructing prices from oracle feeds.
 The whole point is that the trader sees the real market, not an on-chain reconstruction of it.

-**Operational integration with the regulated broker side**, transparent enough for permissionless on-chain users.
+**Operational integration with the regulated venue side**, transparent enough for permissionless on-chain users.
 KYC-free for the trader, fully compliant for the hedge counterparty.
 The two sides have to coexist.

-The reason CFDs have not existed on-chain at execution quality serious traders expect is the same reason CFDs took decades to standardize in TradFi: the operational machinery is hard to build, and the rails are different from spot trading.
+The reason hedged real-market execution has not existed on-chain at the quality serious traders expect is the same reason it took decades to standardize in TradFi: the operational machinery is hard to build, and the rails are different from spot trading.

 ### What Carbon built